AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

   gnatcov coverage --level=insn --routines=_test_inc0 --annotate=xcov+ test_inc0.trace

-produces an ``intops.adb.xcov`` annotated source as well, despite the request to report about the Test_Inc0 procedure only.
-Indeed, the object code of this procedure also contains (inlined) code coming from the other unit.
+Thanks to :option:`--routines`, this requests to report about the Test_Inc0 procedure only, so we intuitively expect a single ``test_inc0.adb.xcov`` annotated source result.
+The command actually produces an ``intops.adb.xcov`` report as well because the object code of Test_Inc0 also contains inlined code coming from the other unit.

 For generic units, |gcp| aggregates information for all the instances on the common generic source, so each line annotation is sort of a super synthesis of